-The staff of GREY2K USA Worldwide consists of Office Coordinator Caroline Williams, Communications Director Maria Moyser and Office Aide Jessica Podkalicki.
+The staff of GREY2K USA Worldwide consists of Director of Research Patrick Baga, Communications Director Maria Moyser, Office Aide Jessica Podkalicki and Office Coordinator Caroline Williams.
 We are also very grateful for the continued guidance of communications expert, Danielle Festa and her sidekick Brody.
 Our team members use their special talents to help end dog racing and promote the adoption of ex-racers.
 Gina is here every day to cheer them on, and dedicated volunteer Julie Neubauer rounds out the team.

 Maria Moyser, Director of Communications

 Maria is a communications specialist who loves working with nonprofits dedicated to animal welfare.
 She has previously volunteered with Brooklyn Animal Action as a graphic designer and is very enthusiastic to now be advocating for greyhounds.
 She currently has two lovely rescued cats, Romeo and Kara.
 Email firstname.lastname@example.org.

 Jessica has been working with nonprofits since her graduate studies.
 It is her dream to work for an animal-centered organization, like GREY2K USA Worldwide.
 Her specialties include development and operations for small, local nonprofits, but she is always happy to lend a hand any way she can.
 She enjoys spending time with her beautiful orange cat Nala, going to local rock concerts, and lifting heavy things at the gym. email@example.com.

 Caroline has a lifelong devotion to nonprofits.
 She has volunteered at nursing facilities, shelters, AIDS clinics, and after-school programs, to name just a few!
 Caroline loves traveling, practices yoga, and knits.
 Email firstname.lastname@example.org.